You've already been using the Cisco CLI in previous lessons.

 You will use it often to verify that everything is working correctly.Global Configuration Mode

-Now, we want to configure the device.
+Now, you want to configure the device.

 From global configuration mode, you can enter sub-configuration modes by using the appropriate command.